c3lang/c3docs-old/docs/conversion.md

 1. Resolve the operands.
 2. If the rhs is not an integer, this is an error.
-3. If the rhs has a bit width that exceeds iptrdiff, this is an error.
+3. If the rhs has a bit width that exceeds isz, this is an error.
 4. The result of the expression is the lhs type.

 ### 3. Subtraction with lhs pointer and rhs integer

 1. Resolve the operands.
-2. If the right hand type has a bit width that exceeds iptrdiff, this is an error.
+2. If the right hand type has a bit width that exceeds isz, this is an error.
 3. The result of the expression is the left hand type.

 ### 4. Subtraction with both sides pointers